MileneCV/Chicago_Crime_Data_project_4/README.md

 * Worked with time series in Python - preparing the Datetime Index, separate the full dataset by years and months

-+ Exploratory data analysis utilizing Pandas, Matplotlib,  Seaborn.
++ Performed exploratory data analysis using Pandas, Matplotlib,  Seaborn.

 - Created a dashboard and a story in Tableau.